Palnadu district: Climate

+Summer (March to June): the summer months are hot and dry, with temperatures often reaching high levels.
+This period is characterized by high temperatures and low rainfall.

+Monsoon (July to September): the monsoon season brings rainfall to the region.
+During this period, the district receives the majority of its annual precipitation.
+The monsoon rains are essential for agriculture and overall water supply.

+Post-monsoon/winter (October to February): after the monsoon season, the region experiences a post-monsoon period, followed by relatively cooler months during winter.
+The temperatures are milder during this time.

 Demographics

 At the time of the 2011 census, the district had a population of 20,41,723, of which 458,551 (22.46%) lived in urban areas.
 Palnadu district has a sex ratio of 994 females per 1000 males.
 Scheduled Castes and Scheduled Tribes made up 3,75,554 (18.39%) and 1,42,944 (7.00%) of the population respectively.

 At the time of the 2011 census, 87.12% of the population spoke Telugu, 9.90% Urdu and 2.41% Lambadi as their first language.